Veridise/open-source-release-helpers/README.md

 - `.github/workflows`: Workflows that can be dispatched by other repositories for changelog validation and release preparation/creation.
 - `changelog_updater/`: Python utility to update the changelog.
 - `mdx-validate/`: Validates the changelog MDX.
 - `scripts/`: Contains the primary scripts used by the workflow.
-See [the usage docs below](#script-usage) for manual usage examples.
+See [the usage docs](scripts/README.md) for manual usage examples.